BlanchettWA/LogFormatter/readme.md

 On linux, this is ``python3 formatter.py``

+On Windows,
+* Open through IDLE

+OR

-On Windows, open through IDLE or add python to the path, then run with ``python formatter.py``
+* [Add python to the path](https://superuser.com/questions/143119/how-do-i-add-python-to-the-windows-path), then run with ``python formatter.py``

 Mac is similiar to Linux I believe, feel free to test and correct.